xocelyk/xocelyk.github.io/_includes/bio.md

 Hi, I'm Kyle.

-I work as a software engineer at [Melange](https://www.melange.com) building AI workflows for IP law applications.
+I work as a software engineer at [Melange](https://www.melange.com) building AI tools to automate patent workflows.
 Before that I studied math at UT Austin and Williams College.
-I'm interested in neural network interpretability, forecasting, basketball, and some other things.
+In the past I've worked on neural network interpretability, prediction markets, and NBA analytics.
 I'm from Austin, Texas.